ayeshavm/fashion-recommender/README.md

    ![Node Embeddings after GCN](data/screenshots/mvp-embeddings-afterGCN.png)

-## 🧠 **The Fashion Recommender App - How It Works (Technical Overview)**
+## 🧠 Methodology: How the Recommender Works:
-The system combines image captioning, embedding-based retrieval, and rule-based logic to generate outfit suggestions:
+This project combines multimodal embedding techniques and a graph-based learning framework to generate both visually similar and complementary outfit recommendations.

+### Step 1: Image Captioning and Item Typing
-- Uploaded or gallery images are processed with BLIP to generate natural language captions
+- Uploaded or gallery images are passed through the BLIP model to generate natural language captions.
-- These captions are mapped to general item types (e.g., “top”, “shoes”) using simple tag-style parsing
+- Captions are then parsed to extract general item types (e.g., "skirt", "jacket", "top") using rule-based keyword tagging.
-- CLIP image embeddings power a visual similarity search, retrieving items with similar styles
-- A rule-based logic layer then recommends complementary items based on the detected item type (e.g., matching tops with bottoms)

-All components run in a Streamlit UI, designed for both desktop and mobile access.
+### Step 2: Embedding Generation (CLIP)
+- Each image is encoded into a dense vector representation using CLIP, capturing its visual style and context.
+- These embeddings are used for both:
+  - Visual similarity (nearest neighbor search)
+  - Graph construction and downstream learning

+### Step 3: Graph Construction
+We build a heterogeneous graph with two node types:
+- **Item Nodes**: Each product image
+- **Attribute Nodes**: Tags parsed from captions (e.g., "pleated", "brown", "jacket")

+Edges include:
+- `item → attribute` (from parsed captions)
+- `item → item` (if visually similar or co-occur)

+### Step 4: Graph Learning (GCN)
+A Graph Convolutional Network (GCN) is trained on this item-attribute graph:
+- The GCN aggregates node features across the graph structure to produce refined node embeddings.
+- These embeddings encode visual and contextual relationships learned from the graph structure.
+- Output embeddings are used for similarity scoring and recommendation retrieval (top-K).

+GCN details:
+- 2-layer GCN using PyTorch Geometric
+- Aggregation function: mean
+- Trained in unsupervised fashion to smooth embeddings across neighbors)

 ## ✨ Features

-- ✅ **Closet Camera Upload:** Upload your own clothing item image
+- 🧺 **Closet Camera Upload:** Upload your own clothing item image
-- ✅ **Gallery Selection:** Browse and select from a gallery of your existing items
+- 🖼️ **Gallery Selection:** Browse and select from a gallery of your items
-- ✅ **Image Captioning with BLIP:** Generates natural language descriptions of uploaded or gallery images
+- 🧠 **Image Captioning (BLIP):** Generates descriptions of clothing items
-- ✅ **Item Type Detection:** Maps image captions to general clothing categories
+- 🏷️ **Item Type Detection:** Maps captions to general fashion categories
-- ✅ **Complete-the-Look Recommendations:** Suggests complementary items based on detected type using rule-based logic
-- ✅ **Visual Similarity Recommendations:** Retrieve similar items using CLIP image embeddings
+- 💫 **Visual Similarity Search:** Retrieve visually similar items using CLIP embeddings
+- 👗 **Complete-the-Look Suggestions:** Recommends complementary items using rule-based logic
-- ✅ **Mobile-Friendly UI:** Works across desktop and mobile screens
+- 📱 **Mobile-Friendly UI:** Built with Streamlit for desktop and mobile use

 ## 🖼️ **Example Flow**